-Explore one of Montana Fish, Wildlife, & Park's Wildlife Management Areas (WMA), Fishing Access Sites (FAS), or State Parks in the plains grassland.
-You can visit one of the sites we have highlighted or search for all of the lands in the plains grassland.
+Explore one of Montana Fish, Wildlife, & Park's Wildlife Management Areas (WMA), Fishing Access Sites (FAS), or State Parks in the montane forest.
+You can visit one of the sites we have highlighted or search for all of the lands in the montane forest.

 The 6,500-acre Beckman Wildlife Management Area was purchased to provide critical habitat for mule deer.
 Many other birds and mammals of the plains ecosystem can also be found here including antelope and sharp-tailed grouse.